 - salt & pepper to taste

-- Topping of your choice, and butter or egg wash as approrpriate.
+- Topping of your choice, and butter (two tablespoons, melted) or egg wash (1 egg mixed with 2 tablespoons milk) as appropriate.
 See main post.

 Preheat oven to 400 degrees F, adjust oven rack to low.

 In a saucepan, simmer chicken with broth till just done, about 8 to 10 minutes.
 If time allows, cool the chicken in the broth and then shred, reserving both chicken and broth.

 Heat oil to medium-high in a one and a half to two-quart saucepan and saute onions, carrots, and celery till just tender, about five minutes.
 They will cook more in the oven.
 Season with salt and pepper and add to chicken.

 In the same pan that you used for the vegetables, melt butter and add flour, cooking one minute.
 Whisk in the reserved chicken broth, milk, marjoram, and any accumulated chicken juices.
 Bring to a simmer and reduce to low, simmering about one minute till sauce fully thickens, stirring constantly.
 Add sherry, taste, and adjust any seasonings, adding a little more salt & pepper s needed.
 Add chicken and vegetables to the saucepan, add peas and gently stir.